 On completion of Phase A, the candidate will be given feedback by both the WK I and WK II facilitators.
 The WK I facilitators will endeavour to provide the First Week feedback as well as recommendations for participant's focus for WK II.
-While the WK I feedback will focus on discovering areas of more work
+Focus on WK I feedback while in Wk.
+II, will not preclude issues and insights emerging in WK II.
+In case the recommendations of both weeks differ, the PDP Dean and the faculty for both the weeks will set up a meeting to discuss the issue to get a consensus for the candidate's next level in the PDP Journey.